oraclespace/chainlink-node-public-jobs/README.md

 ### Your network is not on the list?

-If you don't find the network or Job you need in the list, [contact us](#contact-us).
+If you don't find the network or Jobs you need in the list, [contact us](#contact-us).

+## Job Limits

+For some public Jobs we are forced to use limits.
+You can learn more about the specific limit by clicking on its link in the [List of jobs section](#list-of-jobs).

+### How to get Job without limits?

+Just [contact us](https://github.com/oraclespace/chainlink-node-public-jobs#contact-us).
+We will provide you limitless Job on request soon as possible

 ## List of jobs

 ### Comparison table

 The values for the networks are as follows: _Availability / Cost / Limits_

-#### Your Job with limits and you want to make it limitless?

-We are ready to place your Job as soon as possible without the specified limits.
-To do this, please [contact us](https://github.com/oraclespace/chainlink-node-public-jobs#contact-us) and we will discuss the details with you.

 | Job                                                        | [Polygon Mainnet](./polygon-mainnet)                                                        | [Polygon Mumbai](./polygon-mumbai)                                                                                                                          | [Ethereum Mainnet](./ethereum-mainnet)                                                                                                                                                                                                                    | [Ethereum Goerli](./ethereum-goerli)                                                                                                                         |
 | ---------------------------------------------------------- | ------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |